Cerdo (mythology)

-In Greek mythology, Cerdo (Ancient Greek: Κερδοῦς, 'purveyor of gain') was, according to Pausanias, the wife of King Phoroneus of Argos.
+In Greek mythology, Cerdo (Κερδώ) was, according to Pausanias, the wife of King Phoroneus of Argos.
 In other sources the consort of Phoroneus was called either Cinna, Teledice, Perimede, or Peitho.

 Pausanias stated that she had a tomb at the agora of Argos, next to a temple of Asclepius.
 The presence of the tomb indicates that she had a cult there.